Lindsey Graham Flies To Mar-A-Lago For Weekend With Trump After Trump Spends The Week Trashing John McCain

 Despite opposing Trump during the 2016 presidential campaign and once referring to him as a “race-baiting, xenophobic bigot,” Graham has changed course almost entirely and become one of the president’s strongest backers.
 Graham has frequently defended Trump and gone on the attack against his perceived political enemies.

 A report from CNN suggested that demographics could have something to do with it.
-A report Winthrop Poll noted that Graham’s approval within his home state of South Carolina for Republicans and right-leaning voters is 74 percent, while Trump actually tops him at 82 percent among the same group.
+A Winthrop Poll noted that Graham’s approval within his home state of South Carolina for Republicans and right-leaning voters is 74 percent, while Trump actually tops him at 82 percent among the same group.
 So aligning with Trump, despite the president’s attacks on John McCain, could be politically advantageous to Graham.

 AJ knows a lot about golf and life!